transferzero/api-documentation/_docs/architecture.md

 The senders model stores information about who sends the money for the transaction.
 Only senders that are KYC'd are allowed to pay in money.

 If your site already does KYC on the senders, then let us know as we might waive the requirement to send us sender documents to ease the usage of our API.
 Otherwise you will have to send us documents for each sender which we will validate.
+Please also check our [KYC documentation](({{ "/docs/kyc/" | prepend: site.baseurl }})) for more info.

 As with transactions, external IDs can also be included for senders when a transaction is created.
 If this ID already exists in our system, any details sent along with the external ID are used to update the sender.